D3llwyn/ZalithLauncher/README.md

 - <a href="/README_ZH_CN.md">简体中文</a>丨<a href="/README-ZH_TW.md">繁體中文</a>
 - Zalith Launcher is a Minecraft launcher based on [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher) that runs [Minecraft: Java Edition](https://www.minecraft.net/) on Android devices.
-- Zalith Launcher aims to enhance user experience by redesigning the app interface, adding more practical features, and lowering the barrier to entry, making it easier for more people to enjoy Minecraft.
+- Bla bla ble ble blu blu aims to enhance user experience by redesigning the app interface, adding more practical features, and lowering the barrier to entry, making it easier for more people to enjoy Minecraft.

 > [!WARNING]
 > Attention!
 This project is only a **community remake**, just like PojavLauncher is developed based on [Boardwalk](https://github.com/zhuowei/Boardwalk).